Symmetry Type Graphs on 4-Orbit maps: Characteristic system of vertices and faces

-\begin{lem} Let us considerer a $4$-orbit map and let $i(v)$ be a vertex of the map.
+\begin{thm} Let us considerer a $4$-orbit map and let $i(v)$ be a vertex of the map.
 If $v_{2a}$ is the vertex type graph of $i(v)$, then the degree of the vertex is even.
-Moreover, the characteristic system of the vertex is $(4n,k_1,k_2)$ for some $n \geq 2$. \end{lem}
+Moreover, the characteristic system of the vertex is $(4n,k_1,k_2)$ for some $n \geq 2$. \end{thm}

-\begin{proof} Let us consider an edge $i(e)$ incidents to $i(v)$ and $f$ a face of the map $\mathcal{M}$ such that $i(e)$ belongs to its boundary.
+\begin{proof} Let us consider an edge $i(e)$ incident to $i(v)$ and $f$ a face of the map $\mathcal{M}$ such that $i(e)$ belongs to its boundary.
 We denote as $\Phi$ the flag of the map $\mathcal{M}$ conformed by the triplet